khaldounalhalabi/rn-center-backend/README.md

 # Reslan Alnaal Medical Center Management System (Graduation Project)

 ## Introduction
-This is the backend of the a project made to seize the bachelor's degree in software engineering at Damascus University.
+This is the backend of the project made to seize the bachelor's degree in software engineering at Damascus University.
 The project is a medical center management system which provides a platform for the management of the center's staff and patients.

 ## Prerequisites